shunli2000/Deep_Learning_Projects/README.md

 It includes forward propagation, backpropagation, activation functions, and training with gradient descent, Dropout and Adam and Adamw optimizer.

 ### Speech Recognition with MLP
- We train a multilayer perceptron (MLP) using PyTorch to classify frame-level phoneme states from Mel spectrogram inputs.
+I trained a multilayer perceptron (MLP) using PyTorch to classify frame-level phoneme states from Mel spectrogram inputs.
 The task involves data loading, model architecture design, hyperparameter tuning, and evaluation on a large-scale speech dataset derived from WSJ recordings.

 ## 2 Face Classification and Verification with CNNs